How to Bake Eggs in a Mason Jar Lid

 - Preheat your oven to 325°F

-- Bake the eggs for 10 – 15 minutes or until you see them start to bubble.
+- Bake the eggs for 10-15 minutes or until they start to bubble.

 - Remove the eggs from the oven and let them cool for a minute or so on the baking sheet.